Humanity is in the midst of a major wake-up as we recognize and confront the climate crisis.

 Problem Solving Partnerships

 To build a common vision for the work to be done, SHV has coordinated the creation of a Regional Climate Action Road Map and Tool Kit.
 Involving over 90 experts and advocates, the Road Map identifies a series of key projects to remove barriers and lay the groundwork for a carbon-free, regenerative economy.
 SHV is now helping to activate these projects.
+Sustainable Hudson Valley has broad-based expertise on the range of climate change causes and solutions.
+We were early to recognize the “invisible opportunity” of dealing with refrigerant gases in heating and cooling equipment, which are many times more potent greenhouse gases than carbon dioxide.
+We co-founded New Yorkers for Cool Refrigerant Management, a unique and effective organization.

 Kyle Conway, Teacher at Balmville Elementary School and First Vice President of NAACP Newburgh Highland Falls, teaching a learning session on environmental justice for Planting Power Newburgh participants.